fabstorres/chat-streaming-lab/README.md

 This project was created using `bun init` in bun v1.3.2.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.

+## TODO

+- Add testing to the server and create a small client.

 ## License

 [MIT](https://github.com/fabstorres/chat-streaming-lab/blob/main/LICENSE)